 Upon returning from Brazil in 2013, I found myself unemployed for a period of 4 months and frustrated with my 5000+ record collection that I did not use at all and had not missed during my “Brazil time”.
 So I started to dig into it and quickly found out that my Brazilian records – at that time around 600 – were very special.
 Some of them very, very unique in sound and style and I started to label them “Epic”.
 And I started researching the artists and was completely overwhelmed with the richness of music.
 Ideas for themed mixtapes quickly came to my kind – and I was very keen on avoiding the standard bossa nova and Brazil funk/boogie mixes – I wanted to open some doors and ears to something different.
 Old but fresh!

-I clearly took my name as a spin-off from “Awesome Tapes From Africa” – but seriously – the amount of quality music that was made in Brazil is insane.
+I obviously chose a name for our project partly inspired by another artist – but seriously the amount of quality music that was made in Brazil is insane.
 The unique cultural mix, the isolation during dictatorships and many regional styles matching the country’s size, there is so much music to be found.
 This has to do with the fact that there was 6 major record plants spread over the country and record labels that maintained studio bands on full-time contracts.
 Also huge numbers of 7 inch records were pressed as well.

 I’ve always have a broad taste in music – mostly urban and electronic.
 But really I needed a dogma music project to limit and challenge myself at the same time having an excuse to dig deeply into the Brazilian language and culture.
 So I collected around 10 records with Brazil cover lettering from the 1970’s and had my buddy Stratentast develop a logo based on that.
 Shortly after I was booked for a Søndagsvenner event and then it has moved on from there.